UKCloud/documentation/articles/managed-services/man-patching-faq.md

 The minimum unit of time for use is monthly.
 Part months will be rounded up.

-### Will I be charged for resources in a 'Shut Off' state?
+### Will I be charged for resources in a 'shut off' state?

 UKCloud will continue to charge for any resources that you have elected to be monitored regardless of the state they're in.
-In order to stop any charges, you'll need to raise a ticket within the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the Portal.
-Alternatively, you can contact support by phone or email.
+To stop any charges, you'll need to raise a ticket within the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the Portal.
+Alternatively, you can contact UKCloud Support by phone or email.

 ### How can I view billing information?